ElementsProject/elementsproject.github.io/how-it-works/index.md

 When combined, the roles of these participants allows Elements to deliver both rapid block creation (faster and final transaction confirmation) and assured, transferable assets (pegged assets directly linkable to another blockchain).

-We will look at how Block Signers create blocks later and will begin by finding out how Watchmen enforce something called a Federated Peg, which allows the 1-to-1 transfer of assets between an Elements sidechain and another blockchain.
+We will look at how Block Signers create blocks later and will begin by finding out how Watchmen enforce something called a Federated Peg, which allows the 1-to-1 transfer of assets between an Elements sidechain and another blockchain, typically Bitcoin.

 * * *